 The electronic repository is available 24 hours a day and 7 days a week.
+The maximum recovery time for the Documentation Dissemination Service is 24 hours.
+The maximum recovery time for the Certificates and Certificate status service is four hours.

-- The Certification Practice Statement is published after a revision. - The general terms and conditions are published after a revision. - The PKI Disclosure Statement is published after a revision. - The certificates are published immediately after a successful registration. - The certificate status service is updated four hours after a successful revocation.
+- The Certification Practice Statement is published after a revision. - The general terms and conditions are published after a revision. - The PKI Disclosure Statement is published after a revision. - The certificates are published immediately after a successful registration. - The certificate status service is updated within four hours after a successful revocation.